Warriors to play NRL game at McLean Park in Napier next year

 An investment in an Australian NRL match between Melbourne Storm and St George Illawarra seven years ago is bearing fruit with the New Zealand Warriors confirming one of its home matches will be played in Napier next year.

-Vodafone Warriors CEO Cameron George today announced Napier as one of two non-Auckland hosts of home games in the 2023 NRL season.
+Vodafone Warriors CEO Cameron George said Napier would host one of two non-Auckland home games in the 2023 NRL season.

 The opponents and dates for the matches, in Napier and Wellington, won't be known until the NRL releases the full season draw later this year.